 Grandfather’s programs pull together presentations of superior quality because our staff has relationships with the top natural resource professionals in the region.
 These exceptional teachers and interpreters bring nature alive for all in attendance.

-All programs and guided walks offered as part of the Naturalist’s Weekend are included in the price of admission.
-Those who attend for both days should keep to their receipt on Saturday and present that for discount admission on Sunday.
-For details, phone 800-468-7325.
+All programs and guided walks offered as part of the Naturalist Weekend are included in the price of admission.
+Those who attend for multiple days should keep their receipt on Saturday and present that for discount admission on Sunday.
+For details, call 800-468-7325.

 |Spring Bird Count Hosted by High Country Audubon, participants will be birding at various locations around Grandfather Mountain.
 Reservations required; please contact Jesse Pope at (828) 733-3224 or firstname.lastname@example.org to participate.|

 |2:00 p.m.||Bridges in Nature Stroll along the path to the Linn Cove Viaduct to learn about famous bridges in natural sites including the Linn Cove Viaduct.
 1 mile round trip.
 Meet in front of the Viaduct Visitor Center on the Blue Ridge Parkway (Milepost 304).|

 |6:30 p.m.||Evening Wildflower Walk Take an evening stroll on the Profile Trail to enjoy and observe the wildflowers along the lower streams and coves on Grandfather Mountain.
 2 miles round trip.
 Meet at the Profile trailhead on NC 105.|

 |9:30 a.m.||Stories in the Stone Join Appalachian State University Geologist Anthony Love on a walk to explore the geologic past of Grandfather Mountain and the southern Appalachians.
 1 hour.
 Meet at the Black Rock Parking Area on Grandfather Mountain.|